 One of the most decorated players to come through the renowned UC San Diego women's soccer program, Kristin Jones is in her 12th season on the Triton coaching staff in 2015.
 She was elevated to the position of associate head coach on Aug.
 28, 2015.

-Having jumped straight into coaching at her alma mater in 2004 after exhausting her eligibility, Jones was elevated to the top assistant position under her former head coach, Brian McManus, prior to the start of the 2006 campaign.
+Having jumped straight into coaching at her alma mater in 2004 after exhausting her eligibility, Jones took over as the top assistant under her former head coach, Brian McManus, prior to the start of the 2006 campaign.
 She assists with all aspects of the team in addition to on-field coaching, including recruiting, scheduling, budgeting, travel and camps.
 All told, 2015 marks the 16th season in succession of Jones' time at UCSD.

 During Jones' 11 years on McManus' staff, the Tritons have posted an overall record of 159-44-30 (.747) with four California Collegiate Athletic Association (CCAA) titles, eight NCAA Division II Championship appearances, three West Region crowns and two national runner-up placements.

 A gifted forward donning the No. 9 shirt in Triton blue and gold, Jones helped usher in the Division II era at UCSD as it won back-to-back national crowns in 2000 and 2001 immediately after making the move from Division III.
 She punctuated her freshman year by assisting on the game-winner with just 15 seconds left in regulation to edge Northern Kentucky, 2-1, in the 2000 championship game in Miami Shores, Fla.
 Jones followed that moment up by tallying the title-clinching goal in the 78th minute of a 2-0 victory over Christian Brothers at Triton Soccer Stadium and being named the 2001 NCAA tournament's Most Outstanding Offensive Player.
 From 2000-03, Jones' teams went 75-10-2 (.874), earning four consecutive CCAA banners and NCAA postseason berths and advancing to the national semifinals on three occasions.